-Château Larose Trintaudon Bordeaux 2010: CountryClubuk Members save £100 a case
+Château Larose Trintaudon Bordeaux 2010: CountryClubuk Members save £100 per case of 12 bottles delivered

 Our Club Wine Tasting Panel are thrilled to have tasted this excellent red Bordeaux with vineyards which neighbour the illustrious Château Latour, unrivalled producer of the world’s greatest Grands Crus wines.
 This hidden gem is Château Larose Trintaudon 2010 and it had the Masters of Wine reaching for the superlatives.
 It is a racy, incredibly full-bodied, well-structured wine with enormous density and power, elegance and complexity.
 Among its clutch of international medals: Gold in the Concours Mondial de Bruxelles 2013 and Gold in the most recent Sommelier Wine Awards 2017—and we have reserved a small parcel so our Members can snap it up now and save £100 a case.